vrockai/pipeline-test/docs/content.md

 ---

-## Charting the complexity of the activated sludge microbiome through a hybrid sequencing strategy
+## Charting the complexity of the activated sludge microbiome through a hybrid sequencing strategy.
+ 15.10.2021, _L Liu, Y Wang, Y Yang, D Wang, SH Cheng, C Zheng, T Zhang_

+Long-read sequencing has shown its tremendous potential to address genome assembly challenges, e.g., achieving the first telomere-to-telomere assembly of a gapless human chromosome.
+However, many issues remain unresolved when leveraging error-prone long reads to characterize high-complexity metagenomes, for instance, complete/high-quality genome reconstruction from highly complex systems.

 [Source](https://doi.org/10.1186/s40168-021-01155-1)

+10.1186/s40168-021-01155-1

 ---

-## PBK model-based prediction of intestinal microbial and host metabolism of zearalenone and consequences for its estrogenicity
+## PBK model-based prediction of intestinal microbial and host metabolism of zearalenone and consequences for its estrogenicity.
+ 14.10.2021, _DM Mendez-Catala, Q Wang, IMCM Rietjens_

+The aim of the present study was to develop physiologically-based kinetic (PBK) models for rat and human that include intestinal microbial and hepatic metabolism of zearalenone (ZEN) in order to predict systemic concentrations of ZEN and to obtain insight in the contribution of metabolism by the intestinal microbiota to the overall metabolism of ZEN.

 [Source](https://doi.org/10.1002/mnfr.202100443)

+10.1002/mnfr.202100443

 ---